 - Click Save.

 - Assign the Customer Manager role to a Salesforce admin.

 - From Setup, enter Users in the Quick Find box, then select Users.

 - Next to your username, click Edit.

 - For Role, select NTO Customer Manager, and then click Save.

-- Open the App Launcher (), and search for Accounts.
+- Form the App Launcher (), find and select Accounts.